Center of Excellence

 In 2008, Loyola acquired the 36-acre Gottlieb campus in Melrose Park, Illinois, which houses the Marjorie G. Weinberg Cancer Center and a 250-bed hospital.

 In its 40-plus years of service, Loyola University Medical Center has earned much praise for its exceptional quality of care.
-U.S. News & World Report has ranked it the No. 3 hospital in Illinois and one of the top 20 hospitals in the nation for cardiology and heart surgery.
+U.S. News & World Report has ranked it as one of the top 20 hospitals in the nation for cardiology and heart surgery.

 The facility is well known for its excellence in treating cancer, cardiovascular disease, neurological disorders and childhood illnesses.
 Castle Connelly Medical, a research company that publishes consumer health care guides, has included Loyola physicians in its “America’s Top Doctors” publication.

 Loyola also has earned praise for its groundbreaking research.
-The center is a nationally recognized leader not only in health care, but also in key research that can turn the results of clinical studies into better cancer treatments.
+The center is a nationally recognized leader in health care and key research that can turn clinical studies results into better cancer treatments.